A Bit-O History for Parents: Useful background on how we wound up where we are.

 - A child’s job is schooling which allows them to reach higher than their parents.

 All brand spanking new ideas.
 How we attempt to implement these ideas in daily life is also a brand new experiment.
 How long ago did all this start?
 Well, it’s only been going on for 150-200 years.
 Not very long.
-We are very new to these ideas.
+We are very new to these concepts.

 What many parents today don't realize is that prior to the early 1900's, school, for those who had access to it, often started at age 7!
-Sometimes called “the age of reason” 7-8 years of age is when children just begin to become capable of more complex thought.
+Sometimes called “the age of reason” 7-8 years of age is when children just begin to be capable of more complex thought.
 This is the earliest age at which it was felt children were developmentally ready for school.

 Kindergarten, for younger children, is actually a relatively new idea that began in Germany during the mid 1800's.
 Friedrich Froebel first coined the term "kindergarten" and felt that young children could learn a great deal thru the playful exploration of the world.
 He started "pre-schooling" for children 3-7yrs of age.

-The original goals of this "children’s garden" were to use supervised play to prepare a child socially, emotionally, and morally… for the academic school environment that would come... later.
+The original goals of his "children’s garden" were to use supervised play to prepare a child socially, emotionally, and morally… for the academic school environment that would come... later.
 German immigrants would then bring the idea of kindergarten to America.

 In the U.S., the concept was adopted into an English format by the philanthropist Elizabeth Peabody.
 By the late 1800's many women were working in the factories of the industrial revolution.
 Young children would often be placed in "day nurseries" were they had little supervision or stimulation.
 Kindergarten became a better more enriched environment for the children of the working poor.